 Yes, you can.
 Eri silk is less sensitive to temperature and is easier to dye as compared to cotton and wool.
 But dying it can be risky as the silk filaments can be damaged easily during the dyeing process.

 There are numerous ways you can dye Eri silk.
-Silk dyeing can be a solid colored dyeing or a semi-solid colored dyeing.
+Silk dyeing can be a solid colored dyeing or semi-solid colored dyeing.

 Here at Muezart we strongly believe in natural dyeing.
 Synthetic dyes like the use of reactive dyes, acid dyes, and metal complex dyes severely damage the environment because they contain a certain level of toxicity content and will cause water pollution in the process and when washing.